A man in a hat is kneeling on rocks next to a river panning for gold - Gold panning in a riverbed with prospecting tools

 What kind of equipment do you cover?

-We cover gold pans, sluice boxes, metal detectors, classifiers, accessories, and detailed reviews of kits and tools you’ll use for prospecting or panning.
+We cover gold pans from brands like Garrett, classifiers from Keene Engineering, sluice boxes, metal detectors, snuffer bottles, and detailed reviews of kits and tools you’ll use for prospecting or panning.

 How can I contact you for questions or collaborations?